valkey-io/valkey-json/tst/integration/README.md

 # Integration Tests

-This directory contains integration tests that verify the interaction between vlkaye-server and valkey-json module features working together.
+This directory contains integration tests that verify the interaction between valkey-server and valkey-json module features working together.
 Unlike unit tests that test individual components in isolation, these tests validate the system's behavior as a whole.

 ## Requirements